Since there’s no point in asking you how many times you wished you could let go of everything, I’ll start with the following:

 Why?
 Because nothing in life is constant.
 Every second, minute, hour, and day, there are thousands and thousands of major and minor changes that we’re often unaware of.

-Every single change, however big or small, influences the outcome of our plans.
+Every single change, however big or small, influences the outcome of our plans and brings you closer to spiritual awakening.

 The sad truth is we’re not in control of anything, so letting go of the need to be in control of everything is the only cure.